 The Church as a Mystery

-Ephesians 3:4-6 describes the church as a "mystery" that wasn't fully revealed in the Old Testament.
-Dispensationalists argue this proves the church is distinct from Israel, not its continuation.
+Passages such as Ephesians 3:4–6 label the church a "mystery" not fully revealed in the Old Testament.
+Dispensationalists use that language to argue the church is a distinct, new administration in God's plan—not just a renamed continuation of Israel.

 Literal Fulfillment of Prophecy